mmistakes/so-simple-theme/_mnprdocs/installation.md

 ---

 ## Requirements
-* Maya 2017, 2018, 2019
+* Maya 2017, 2018, 2019 (with updates)
-* Windows 10 (Linux [CentOS] and Mac upon request for _Studio_ licenses)
+* Windows 10 (Linux [CentOS/RHEL] and Mac upon request for bulk purchases of _Studio_ licenses)
-* Modern Graphics Card (2+ GB recommended)
+* Modern Graphics Card (2+ GB recommended, more is needed at higher resolutions and scene complexity)

 ## Get MNPRX
-Get a non-commercial or commercial version of MNPRX [here](/projects/MNPRX/).
+Get a commercial or non-commercial version of MNPRX [here](/projects/MNPRX/).

 ## Installation
 The installation of MNPRX is intended to be the least invasive, so you won't need to change anything in _Maya_ or place files in any particular place.
-1. Extract the contents of the MNPRX zip file anywhere you want e.g., documents, desktop, the project folder, you get the drill.
+1. Extract the contents of the downloaded _zip_ file anywhere you want e.g., documents, desktop, the project folder, you get the drill.
-1. Drag and drop the _install.mel_ file from the MNPR folder into one of the _Maya_ viewports.
+1. Drag and drop the _install.mel_ file from the extracted content into one of the _Maya_ viewports.
 The _install.mel_ will then run in the background and automatically add the MNPRX paths in your _Maya.env_ file.
 1. If successful, a prompt will appear in _Maya_, asking you to restart the application, please do so to show all changes.
 1. Once you open _Maya_ again, the [_MNPRX shelf_](../shelf) will appear alongside the other shelves.
 1. To test if everything is working correctly, switch to the _MNPRX shelf_ and click on the test button.